 If you have hungry food blogger friends to invite over (like me, definitely me,) consider making them (me again) this balsamic glazed meatloaf.

-Both sweet and savory, this low carb meatloaf recipe is super tender thanks to the abundance of minced veggies inside.
-It’s comforting and homey, but feels fancier than your average meatloaf due to the tangy balsamic glaze.
+Both sweet and savory, this keto balsamic glazed meatloaf recipe is super tender thanks to the abundance of minced veggies inside.
+It’s comforting and homey, but feels fancier than your average low carb meatloaf due to the tangy balsamic glaze.

-This meatloaf recipe also makes delicious low carb meatballs, which are the perfect party appetizer if you make them cocktail sized.
-You can even keep them hot in a crockpot and just leave a dish full of toothpicks or skewers nearby for your guests to fish them out with.
+This keto balsamic glazed meatloaf recipe also makes delicious low carb meatballs, which are the perfect party appetizer if you make them cocktail sized.
+You can even keep these balsamic glazed keto meatballs hot in a crockpot and just leave a dish full of toothpicks or skewers nearby for your guests to fish them out with.

 Be sure to make a double batch for a big crowd though because they will go fast!